jalitriver/gitlab-cmds/README.md

     1. If using a private Gitlab server, edit the options.xml file to point to it.

-    1. By default, glcli looks in your current directory for options.xml, or you can use `glcli --options <path>` to specify an alternative location.
+    1. By default, glcmds looks in your current directory for options.xml, or you can use `glcmds --options <path>` to specify an alternative location.

     1. You should always have an options.xml file even if everything